-Race Co-ordinator Jules Stead looks after everything race related.If you want a race featuring then please contact her directly.
+Race Co-ordinator Kevin Hardwick looks after everything race related.If you want a race featuring then please contact him directly.
 Have a look at our Facebook group as races are posted as EVENTS & it really helps if you click the GOING button so that we know how many runners are hoping to take part in each race.

-After the race please email her your time at firstname.lastname@example.org
+After the race please email him your time at firstname.lastname@example.org

-along with any race related photos and comments so that she can add them to our facebook page.
+along with any race related photos and comments so that he can add them to our facebook page.

 From time to time the issue of 'swapping' race entries comes up: person A has entered a race in advance but can't do it for one reason or another, person B wants to do the race but has not got an entry.
 So person B wants to run in person A's number.
 Fair enough?

 But take care, some races do not allow race numbers to be swapped to another person.
 If you do that anyway and break the race rules (creating potential logistical and safety problems) you are also breaking the Rules of UK Athletics and that is quite serious.
 If a race organiser becomes aware of such a breach they are obliged to take disciplinary action against both runners.
 Unfortunately, the possible consequences include:

 So, this is serious: you are advised not to offer or take a race number without the explicit permission of the race organiser and the race entry details being updated.